 Caveat: Not all universities are eligible for this extension

-4. Residency for internships
+5. Residency for internships

-The most important requirement is to still be a student on your student visa or to have completed your course (which must be level 6 or higher) within a period of no more than 2 years.
+The most important requirement is to still be a student on your student visa or to have completed your course (which must be level 6 or higher) within a period of no more than 3 years.

 Let us manage the application procedure for you

-Therefore, if you consider you need legal help from an expert team of immigration lawyers, do not hesitate to contact us.
+Therefore, if you need legal help from an expert team of immigration lawyers, do not hesitate to contact us.
 We are here to make your life easier.
 We will analyze your situation, define what would be the best past for you to follow, and manage all the documents and requirements for you.

 Hello,